Buryatia: Soviet Buryatia

 In 1929, a revolt was suppressed in Buryatia, caused by collectivisation and repression of Buddhism.
 In 1937, Aga Buryatia and Ust-Orda Buryatia were detached from the Buryat-Mongolian ASSR and merged with Chita and Irkutsk Oblasts, respectively.
 In 1958, the name "Mongol" was removed from the name of the republic and simply became the Autonomous Soviet Socialist Republic of Buryatia within the vast multi-ethnic, diverse Soviet Union.

 The Ivolginsky Datsan was opened in 1945 as the only Buddhist spiritual centre of the USSR, home to the Central Spiritual Board of Buddhists of the USSR, the state-controlled sangha.

 The Buryat intelligentsia were active throughout Buryatia and beyond, into Tibet and Mongolia.
 At the turn of the 20th century, Buryats leaders, such as Batu-dalai Ochirov and Mikhail Bogdanov, began actively writing political articles about the threat to Buryatia and Buryat existence from Russia.
 Despite their noted influence from 1900 to 1930, most of them were purged, killed outright or sent to concentration camps, in the 1930s.

 The leader of the Buryat ASSR from 1962 to 1984 was Andrei Urupkheevich Modogoev.
-In the 1970s, Soviet authorities began two major industrial projects in Buryatia: the Gusinoozerskii power station to the south of Ulan-Ude and the construction of the Baikal–Amur Mainline railway in northern Buraytia.
+In the 1970s, Soviet authorities began two major industrial projects in Buryatia: the Gusinoozerskii power station to the south of Ulan-Ude and the construction of the Baikal–Amur Mainline railway in northern Buryatia.
 The construction of both projects, particularly the railway, required recruiting campaigns to bring workers from other parts of the country to Buryatia.
 Towns developed along the railroad, and the urban population in northern Buryatia doubled between 1979 and 1989.
 In addition to the Russians who moved to Buryatia for work, Buryats from other parts of southern Siberia also migrated to the Buryat ASSR, particularly Ulan-Ude and other cities for jobs and educational opportunities.
 Prior to World War II, less than 10% of Buryats lived in urban areas, compared to almost half at the time of the fall of the Soviet Union.
 By 1989, one-third of the Buryat population of the Buryat ASSR was living in Ulan-Ude.